-We needed a second car during this time.
-We sold it in November, 2004 and more
+We needed a second car during that time.
+We sold it in November, 2004 for $2000

-than recouped the costs.
-We poured a cement floor and driveway with the
+more that what I paid for it.
+We poured a cement floor in the garage and driveway with the

 proceeds, so we can honestly tell people that Verna's car is in the driveway or

 in the garage.
 Click here for photos of this beauty!

 You are probably wondering what we are driving today.
 After we

 returned from Europe (supposedly to retire!), we looked around for a station

 wagon, only to find that American car manufacturers have all but given up on

 these.
 Even minivans were out of style.
 Everyone was driving SUVs!
 The only